tphanir/DecisionTree/task1/README.md

 2. Quinlan, J. R. (1993). *C4.5: Programs for Machine Learning*.
 Morgan Kaufmann.
 3. Breiman, L., Friedman, J. H., Olshen, R. A., and Stone, C. J. (1984). *Classification and Regression Trees (CART)*.
 4. Kass, G. V. (1980). *CHAID: An Exploratory Technique for Investigating Large Quantities of Categorical Data*.
 Applied Statistics, 29(2), 119–127.
 5. Cieslak, D. A., and Chawla, N. V. (2008). *Hellinger Distance Decision Trees (HDDT)*.
 ECML Proceedings.
+6. Breiman, L. (1996). *Bagging Predictors*. *Machine Learning*, 24(2), 123–140.

 ---

 **Team Summary:**
 This task was completed collaboratively by a team of six members,
-each implementing one splitting criterion and contributing a theoretical overview in the `docs/` folder.
+each implementing one splitting criterion and contributing theoretical documentation in `docs/`.

 **Next Milestone:**
-Proceed to **Task 2 – Enhancing the Gain Ratio Criterion** through mathematical modeling, theoretical justification, and experimental validation.
+Proceed to **Task 2 — Improving Decision Trees independent of Split Criteria**,
+by implementing bagging, pruning, and structural optimization techniques for enhanced generalization.